Tpj-root/isro/Quiz_Assessment.md

-My_Ans: c.
+c.
 All the given options